bitrise-io/workflow-recipes/recipes/key-cache-advanced.md

 ## Cache warm-up for pull requests

-Caching works the best when the cached content is up to date and contains useful data for dependency managers and build systems.
-It's a good idea to run a workflow periodically that builds the project from the latest code on the main branch and saves the result in the cache.
-This way other builds triggered by pull requests can restore an up-to-date cache.
+Caching works best when the cached content is up to date and contains useful data for dependency managers and build systems.
+It's a good idea to run a Workflow periodically that builds the project from the latest code on the main branch and saves the result in the cache.
+This way, other builds triggered by pull requests can restore an up-to-date cache.

-By including a checksum in the cache key, the **Save cache** step will save multiple unique cache archives when the project files change (instead of overriding the previous cache).
+By including a checksum in the **Cache key** input, the **Save cache** Step will save multiple unique cache archives when the project files change (instead of overriding the previous cache).
 This way PRs not targeting the latest state of the main branch can still download a relevant cache archive.

 ```yaml
 workflows: